sre-devops-ss/ss-devops-backend/aws/asg-api/API-DOCUMENTATION.md

 ## Overview

-This API provides a Lambda-based solution for monitoring AWS Auto Scaling Group (ASG) metrics and setting up alarms with customizable thresholds for both instance-level and scaling-level monitoring.
+This API provides a modular Lambda-based solution for monitoring AWS Auto Scaling Group (ASG) metrics including CPU utilization, memory utilization, and scaling activities.
+Each metric type has its own dedicated endpoint for maximum flexibility.

 ## Base URL